microsoft/live-share/CONTRIBUTING.md

 * Your operating system
 * List of extensions that you have installed (if applicable).

-> **Tip:** You can easily add the list of extensions by creating the issue using `Report Issues` from VS Code's Help menu.

 * If in VS Code, errors in the Dev Tools Console (Help | Toggle Developer Tools)

 Check out the tips in "Writing Good Problem Reports and Feature Requests" for additional suggestions.